dpsframework/dpsframework.org/_guides/clips-640/clips-640-user-guide-chapter-01_en.md

 .
 2N-1 - 1

-For 64-bit “long long” integers, this corresponds to a range of numbers -9223372036854770000
+"For 64-bit “long long” integers, this corresponds to a range of numbers" -9223372036854770000
 .
 .